The Career Pivot Community is a place for those of us in the 2nd half of life to come together to learn and support each other.

 - Job Search Strategies – Digital versus Traditional Tactics

-You are not alone in making a change in your career in the 2nd half of life.
-Learn from others successes and setbacks.
-Get moral support to help you persevere in both good times and bad.
+You are not alone in making a change in the direction of your career in the 2nd half of life.
+The Career Pivot Community enables you to learn from others through a sharing of successes and setbacks.
+You get the moral support you need to help you persevere through good times and bad.

 Do You Dream of Having a Work-Life that You Look Forward to Every Day?